alexrony21/USA-Phone-Number-Validator/README.md

 ---

-*Note: This service is designed to ensure accurate validation of USA phone numbers for businesses, marketers, and developers.*
+*Note: This service is designed to ensure accurate validation of USA phone numbers for businesses and marketers*